fern-api/fern/README.md

     ├─ api.yml  # API-level configuration
     └─ imdb.yml # endpoints, types, and errors
 ```

-If you're starting from an existing OpenAPI specificaiton, your `fern` directory will contain your specification rather than the standard `imdb.yml` file.

 Here's what the `imdb.yml` starter file looks like: